yesdavid/outlineR/README.md

 </figcaption>
 </figure>

 ### Manual image preparation

+The raw images have to be converted to JPEG format and manually prepared in a image manipulation software.
+Numberings, descriptions, etc. (everything we do not want an outline of) have to be removed by hand.
+If the image is a picture taken of the artefacts, make sure to remove any cast shadows.

+With the images cleaned, they now have to be thresholed/binarized[^1].
+If not, the binarization happens inside the outlineR-package.
+However, it is not very robust and I advise you to do it manually beforehand.

+[^1]: In GIMP2, images can be thresholded/biarized under "_Colors_" -> "_Thresholding..._"

 <figure>
 <img src="./test_data/input_data/Morar_Quartz_Industry_Wellcome_Collection.jpeg"/>
 <figcaption>
-Manually prepared image with numberings etc. removed and thresholded using <a href="https://www.gimp.org/">GIMP</a>.
-It is suited to be used as input file for the *outlineR* package and should therefore be saved in the `inpath`-folder (see below).
+Manually prepared JPEG image with numberings etc. removed and thresholded using <a href="https://www.gimp.org/">GIMP</a>.
+It is suited to be used as input file for the `separate_single_artefacts` function and should therefore be saved in the `inpath`-folder (see below).
 </figcaption>
 </figure>

 ### outlineR application